bellmit/attic/articles/officers.rst

 Any information defined by this Charter as part of an office's report, without specifying which one, is part of that office's monthly report.

+An instrument can, as part of its effect, instruct an officer to take one or more actions.
+The officer must perform the actions in a timely fashion, once and only once per instruction, in the order the instructions appear in the instrument.
+The officer should publicly announce that the instructions have been completed after taking action.

 Election Procedure
 ------------------